jedfoster02/plenitas_project/README.md

-# Plenitas — Personalized Video Recommender
+# Plenitas — Personalized Recommendation Engine

 A lightweight Django prototype that shows **personalized product suggestions** while a user watches a video.
 After ~10 seconds of playback, a popup recommends a product aligned with the user’s interests.